-We will have two exciting key note speakers!
-Dr. Joshua Plotnik will guide use through why the cognition of elephants matters.
+The convention’s opening key-note speaker was Dr. Joshua Plotnik, who spoke about his research on elephant cognition.
 The study of elephant cognition has important implications for understanding the evolution of human and non-human animal intelligence.
-But how can understanding the mind of elephants also potentially help us protect them from extinction?
-In his talk, he will discuss his own research on elephant behavior and cognition, focusing on the elephants’ physical and social intelligence as well as their use of smell in the decision-making process.
-He will highlight how this research can help us better understand the evolution of similar intelligence in evolutionary distant species, but also how it can be applied to conservation efforts, specifically in terms of human/wildlife conflict mitigation and childhood education
+He brought to light an important question, how can understanding the mind of elephants also help us in protecting them from extinction?
+In his talk, he discussed his own research on elephant behavior and cognition, focusing on the elephants’ physical and social intelligence as well as their use of smell in the decision-making process.
+He highlighted how this research can help us better understand the evolution of similar intelligence in evolutionary distant species, but also how it can be applied to conservation efforts, specifically in terms of human/wildlife conflict mitigation and childhood education.

-Dr. Michael A. Westerman will lead a discussion on interpersonal defense theory!
+Our closing key-note speaker was Dr. Michael A. Westerman, who lead a discussion on interpersonal defense theory!
 Interpersonal defense theory draws on ideas from psychoanalysis, several lines of work in psychology on interpersonal behavior, and philosophy to provide an interpersonal

 re-conceptualization of defense processes.
 The theory offers new ways to conceptualize patients’ problems and think about therapy process.
-It has many implications for clinical practice.
-Some of these implications include how active, insight-oriented, and cognitive interventions can all be helpful if they are guided by case formulations that are based on the theory.
-The presentation will outline some of the main tenets of the theory, briefly review relevant research, illustrate the theory with a clinical case example, and discuss implications of the theory for treatment.
+The presentation outlined some of the main tenets of the theory, briefly reviewed relevant research, illustrated the theory with a clinical case example, and discussed implications of the theory for treatment.

-We will also have Martin and John Dull performing in The Arts Meet Neuroscience, where they will explore the importance of transcendent experiences for overall health and for our understanding of humankind.
-They will do this through song, question, discussion and a fine arts Power-Point.
+We will also had Martin and John Dull performing in The Arts Meet Neuroscience, where they explored the importance of transcendent experiences for overall health and for our understanding of humankind.
+They will did this through song, question, discussion and a fine arts Power-Point.

 -The Psychology Collective Team